NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Obstacle Avoidance

 We can incorporate obstacle avoidance into the velocity damper as

 However, to use this as an inequality constraint of a QP we must incorporate the form of (\ref{eq:d2})

-The effect of (\ref{eq:d3}) is that the optimizer will not choose joint velocities which cause the rate of change of distance between some point on the robot, and some point on an obstacle to decrease.
+The effect of (\ref{eq:d3}) is that the optimiser must choose joint velocities which cause the rate of change of the minimum distance between the robot and the obstacle to increase.
 Consequently, the point on the robot and the point on the obstacle will never collide while the damper is active.
 By adding multiple inequality constraints in the form of (\ref{eq:d3}), the robot can respond to infinitely many dynamic obstacles simultaneously.
 Multiple obstacles can be incorporated into the same inequality constraint by stacking instances of (\ref{eq:d3}) vertically as

 for $l$ obstacles, where the Jacobians within $\mat{A} \in \mathbb{R}^{l \times n}$ have been stacked and padded with zeros to make them of constant length $n$.
-Obviously, given multiple obstacles and finite degrees-of-freedom, there will exist situations for which there is no viable solution.
+Obviously, given multiple obstacles and finite robot degrees-of-freedom, there will exist situations for which there is no viable solution.

-If the equality constraint in (\ref{eq:qp1}) is active, the robot will be unable to diverge from its path to dodge an obstacle causing the optimizer to fail because it is unable to satisfy both the equality and inequality constraints.
-To circumvent this, we can add a slack vector to our optimizer.
+If the equality constraint in (\ref{eq:qp1}) is active, the robot will be unable to diverge from its path to dodge an obstacle and the optimiser will fail -- it is unable to satisfy both the equality and inequality constraints.
+To circumvent this, we will add \textit{slack} to our optimiser.